waveformer1984/openai-cua-sample-app/README.md

 Get started building a [Computer Using Agent (CUA)](https://platform.openai.com/docs/guides/tools-computer-use) with the OpenAI API.

 > [!CAUTION]
-> Computer use is in beta.
+> Computer use is in preview.
 Because the model is still in preview and may be susceptible to exploits and inadvertent mistakes, we discourage trusting it in authenticated environments or for high-stakes tasks.

 ## Set Up & Run